Dataframe#

 Returns a

-object that provides functions for handling missing values in the DataFrame.
+DataFrameNaFunctionsobject that provides functions for handling missing values in the DataFrame.

-- orderBy(*cols: ColumnOrName | Iterable[ColumnOrName], ascending: bool | int | List[bool | int] | None = None) DataFrame #
+- orderBy(*cols: ColumnOrName | Iterable[ColumnOrName], ascending: bool | int | List[bool | int] | None = None) DataFrame#

 Sorts a DataFrame by the specified expressions (similar to ORDER BY in SQL).